EhsanBitaraf/triple-a/README.md

 # triple-a
 *Article Analysis Assistant*

+Triple-A is a tool that can be used to create a repository of scientific articles and perform a series of citation graph analysis, bibilometric analysis, and automatic data extraction processes on this repository.

 This program somehow creates a network of article references and provides a connection between authors and keywords, these things are usually called "[**Citation Graph**](https://en.wikipedia.org/wiki/Citation_graph)".

 There are various software and online systems for this, a brief review of which can be found [here](docs/related-work.md).